ashward/jsinstallguard/README.md

 ### 5. Commit it into your project and share the love

-You should commit all the JSInstallGuard files and directory (`.jsig/`, `.yarnrc`, and `jsig-allow.json`) into your project so that everyone gets the benefit!
+You should commit all the JSInstallGuard files and directory (`.jsig/`, `.yarnrc`, and `jsig-allow.json`) into your project source control so that everyone gets the benefit!

 ## License